danielquilo/readings-notes-v1/README.md

 ![this is the octocat](https://myoctocat.com/assets/images/base-octocat.svg)

-You can viwe my GitHub repos [HERE] (danielquilo/readings-notes-v1) .
+You can viwe my GitHub repos [HERE](danielquilo/readings-notes-v1) .